Prothioconazole: Metabolism in plants

 Prothioconazole-desthio is the major metabolite found in all plant species investigated.
 Prothioconazole-desthio and prothioconazole share similar toxicological properties.
 Studies suggest that the plant takes up 1,2,4-triazole from the soil and directly metabolizes it, as the presence of free 1,2,4-triazole was undetectable.

 Biochemical properties

 Interactions

 The primary mechanism of fungicidal action involves the inhibition of CYP51, a crucial component in the demethylation process of lanosterol or 24-methyl dihydroano-sterol at position 14.
 Disruption of this process results in the impaired biosynthesis mechanism of ergosterol.
 Ergosterol is a precursor for vitamin D2, which is essential for the structure of the cell membrane in many fungal species.

 Studies also suggest that prothioconazole can also interact with and temporarily suppress thyroid peroxidase.
-This enzyme is responsible for I2 formation from 2I−.
+This enzyme is responsible for iodine (I2) formation from iodide (I−).
 Inhibition of this process results in decreased production of thyroid hormones in humans, such as thyroxine or triiodothyronine.